gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 - IP address is decided by the router (logically) to locate a device in the network (just like your mail come to your address)

 ---
-### IP Address vs MAC Address

-_logical / physical_
-- IP Address is a logical addressing of a device in the network (like your street address)
-- MAC Address is physical addressing of device

-_assigned by_
-- IP address is assinged by Router DHCP (software)
-- MAC address is assigned by Hardware and is burned into NIC by manufacturer

-_changes?_
-- IP address can change dynamically
-- MAC address can't change usually

-_layer_
-- IP address is used at Layer 3 (Network Layer)
-- MAC address is used at Layer 2 (Data Link Layer)

-_Format_
-- IP address is 32-bit (IPv4) or 128-bit (IPv6)
-- MAC address is 48-bit hexadecimal

-_Example_
-- IP = 192.168.0.1
-- MAC = 00:1A:3B:4C:5D:6E

-### Can the IP address of a device change ?
-If yes, in what cases ?

-Yes, in following cases
-- IP address of a device can change if the device moves to a new network
-- It can also change in the same network in the following cases
-    - if the DHCP lease of the ip expired (24 hr)
-    - if the device is restarted or disconnected and reconnected
-        - usually it won't change if reconnected in few minutes
-    - if another device takes your old IP before you reconnect.
-    - if the router reboots or restarts or resets its lease tables

-### When is an IP address assigned

-- If the device is not connected to the network at all, then there is no point of having an IP

----
 ### How is IP address assigned

 - When a client is not connected to a network, it will not have any IP address